hakonhagland/vocabuilder/docs/introduction.rst

 Introduction
 ============

-An effective way to learn a vocabulary of a foreign language is to create it gradually and at the same time practice it using a
+A fun way to learn a vocabulary of a foreign language is to create it gradually and at the same time practice it using a
 `spaced repetition <https://en.wikipedia.org/wiki/Spaced_repetition>`_ approach.

 This app aims to help make your language learning experience fun and enjoyable.

-Currently supported platforms are Linux, Windows, and MacOS.
+Works on Linux, Windows, and macOS.